DevGoran/Dell-Fan-Control-Workarounds/README.md

 ## User Reports for specific server models
 If you would like to share your experience and results, please follow these steps:
-1) Check whether there is a discussion titled "Dell *insert server model* Fan Control Report"
+1) Check whether there is a discussion titled "Dell $insert server model$ Fan Control Report"
 2) If there is already a discussion, feel free to contribute your experence in the one that already exists.
-If there is no discussion available yet, please create a new one called "Dell *insert server model* Fan Control Report" with at least the following ifnormation:
+If there is no discussion available yet, please create a new one called "Dell $insert server model$ Fan Control Report" with at least the following information:
    - Your setup: Server model, BIOS and iDrac FW version, components (amount of fans, HDD's, CPU(s), GPU(s) and RAM).
    - Which method you have used to deal with the fan speed.
    - How well it worked.